-I'm a record producer, recording engineer and mix engineer.
-I offer online stereo sound mixing services for record labels, film and multimedia production companies, producer and artists.
+I'm a Mixing Engineer and record producer.
+I offer Dolby Atmos and stereo sound mixing services for score composers, film and multimedia production companies, record labels, producer and artists.

-I have my own mixing room near Turin in Italy, acoustically designed professionally, where I work mostly in the box with Pro Tools.
+I have my own professional Dolby Atmos mixing room near Turin in Italy, where I work mostly in the box with Pro Tools.

 I've worked in many recording facilities and unusual recording settings, renting microphones and professional equipment from local rent enterprises.

 Please listen to my mixes and see my credits! if you like what you hear and see then contact me to request a professional mix for your single or album, without leaving home.

 I'll be able to offer you my experience, which from 2005 allowed me to mix across diverse genres including film music, pop, r&b, blues, folk, rock, alternative, jazz, classical and electronic.

 My career started as a French horn player and keyboardist.
 I also studied Electronic Music Composition at the Turin Conservatory of Music and graduated in audio engineering at SAE Institute.